A N N O U N C E M E N T !

 Saint Angela's Academy at Saint Peter's Mission

 This photograph was taken circa 1894.
 The impressive, three-story structure on the right is the Ursuline Saint Angela's Academy, built from donations raised by Mother Mary Amadeus over a ten year period.
-Amadeus fund-raised at functions across the Midwest, East Coast and in Europe and was most indebted to a wealthy supporter, Miss Katharine Drexel and to Mary Fields, who transported most of the building supplies to the remote wilderness location.
-It appears that the pupils and their teachers are taking a break from rigorous academic and work schedules on a beautiful summer day.
+Amadeus fund-raised at functions across the Midwest, East Coast and in Europe.
+She was most indebted to a wealthy patron, Miss Katharine Drexel, and to Mary Fields, who transported building supplies to the remote wilderness location.
+It appears that the pupils and their teachers are taking a break from rigorous academic and labor schedules on a beautiful summer day.

 This preamble voiced by generations of regional Birdtail residents still resonates today.
-Inevitably, these words are the first spoken when the subject of the region's legendary African American is addressed.
+Historically, these words were the ones most often used to describe the region's legendary African American was addressed.

 Judging by the heights of members of the Cascade Cubs Baseball Team pictured here, would you wager that Mary Fields is six feet tall or over two-hundred pounds?
 I wouldn't.
 She might be a match for any two men in Montana, however.

 It was precisely this kind of rhetoric that prompted me to spend years of research in search of the true life story of this remarkable courageous pioneer.
 It was worth it.
 As I suspected, her real story was more amazing and remarkable than the fictional exaggerations - meager attempts to describe the entrepreneur's innate intelligence and learned attributes.